Categories: Uncategorized

 How to Treat a Cavity

-To prevent cavity from striking twice, it helps to treat the initial cavity with a durable restoration.
+To prevent a cavity from striking twice, it helps to treat the initial cavity with a durable restoration.
 In most cases, that describes a white tooth filling that can be bonded to your tooth’s structure to effectively seal the cavity from further infection.
 In extreme cases, the tooth’s inner chamber and root canals may have to be cleaned of infected tissues and sealed before the filling is placed (also called a root canal procedure).
 If necessary, additional protection can be provided by capping the tooth with a custom-made dental crown.

 How to Prevent Cavities